 We affirm that life is a gift from God and is precious.
 We affirm that life begins at conception (Ps.
 139:13–16; Is.
 44:2; Is.
 49:5) and each person’s days are numbered by God (Ps.
 139:16; James 4:13–15).
 We affirm that all humans are created in the image of God and therefore each individual is of eternal value.

-We affirm that marriage is a covenantal relationship between one man and one woman (Gen. 2:24; Matt.
+We affirm the historical Christian view of marriage; namely, that marriage is a one-flesh covenant union between two sexually different persons (male and female) from different families.
+(Gen. 2:24; Matt.
 19:4–5).
-We affirm that God created man and woman equally in His image, importance, and value, and in God’s love and wisdom, they were given unique and complementary roles in marriage as a picture of Christ and the Church (Gen. 1:27; Gen. 2:18; Eph.
+We affirm that God created man and woman equally in His image, importance, and value, and in God’s love and wisdom, and were given marriage as a picture of Christ and the Church (Gen. 1:27; Gen. 2:18-24); Eph.
 5:22–31).
 We affirm that God has given the primary responsibility of discipling and teaching children to parents (Deut.
 6:4–9; Eph.
 6:1–4; Prov.
 22:6; Ps.
 78:1–7).
 Christian schools exist to come alongside parents in this journey to equip, strengthen, confirm, and reinforce biblical teaching at home.